naver/fixture-monkey/docs/content/v1.0.x/docs/fixture-monkey-options/generation-options.md

 -----------------

-## Excluding Classes or Packages from Generation
+## Exclude Classes or Packages from Generation
 > `pushExceptGenerateType`, `addExceptGenerateClass`, `addExceptGenerateClasses`, `addExceptGeneratePackage`, `addExceptGeneratePackages`

 If you want to exclude the generation of certain types or packages, you can use these options.